Serendip Sanctuary: Bush Stone Curlew breeding program

-Cape Barren Goose Breeding Program
+Cape Barren goose breeding program

-The Cape Barren Goose, Cereopsis Novaehollandiae, was part of the first successful bird breeding programs at Serendip Sanctuary.
-The Cape Barren Goose population faced rapid decline in the 1950s, almost close to reaching extinction.
-Various breeding programs have repopulated Cape Barren Goose to a level where they are now considered stable, however their overall population remains one of the rarest geese.
-Serendip Sanctuary provides an ideal habitat for captive breeding, replicating the Cape Barren Goose natural habitat in areas of pasture, tussock grass and low scrub.
+The Cape Barren goose (Cereopsis novaehollandiae), was part of the first successful bird breeding programs at Serendip Sanctuary.
+The Cape Barren goose population faced rapid decline in the 1950s, almost close to reaching extinction.
+Various breeding programs have repopulated Cape Barren goose to a level where they are now considered stable, however their overall population remains one of the rarest geese.
+Serendip Sanctuary provides an ideal habitat for captive breeding, replicating the Cape Barren goose natural habitat in areas of pasture, tussock grass and low scrub.

-Magpie Geese Breeding Program
+Magpie geese breeding program

-Serendip Sanctuary has been involved in the repopulation and reintroduction of Magpie Geese, Anseranas Semipalmata, in Victoria.
-In the early 1900s, Magpie Geese populations had seriously declined primarily from loss of wetland habitats from droughts, hunting and predation by foxes.
-Magpie Geese were reintroduced at several locations in South-East Australia, including Serendip Sanctuary in 1964.
-15 adult Magpie Geese were supplied to Serendip Sanctuary, with 102 additional birds in 1965.
+Serendip Sanctuary has been involved in the repopulation and reintroduction of magpie geese (Anseranas semipalmata), in Victoria.
+In the early 1900s, magpie goose populations had seriously declined primarily from loss of wetland habitats from droughts, hunting and predation by foxes.
+Magpie geese were reintroduced at several locations in south-east Australia, including Serendip Sanctuary in 1964.
+15 adult magpie geese were supplied to Serendip Sanctuary, with 102 additional birds in 1965.
 The first laying of eggs at Serendip was recorded in 1968 and between 1971 and 1984, 742 Magpie Geese hatched at Serendip and were released to Tower Hill, Kyabram, Phillip Island, Sale, Kerang, and Healesville in Victoria and Bool Lagoon in South Australia.
-Serendip Sanctuary is one of three consistently active release sites for Magpie Geese captive breeding.
+Serendip Sanctuary is one of three consistently active release sites for magpie geese captive breeding.

-Australian Bustard Breeding Program
+Australian bustard breeding program

-One of Serendip Sanctuary's initial breeding programs included the reintroduction of the Australian Bustard, Ardeotis Australis.
-The program launched in the 1960s to study, breed and reintroduce the fallen Australian Bustard populations.
-Serendip Sanctuary was used to recreate the Bustard's natural lek mating system in captivity.
-In lek mating systems, male Bustards defend small clustered areas that female Bustards visit for the purpose of mating.
+One of Serendip Sanctuary's initial breeding programs included the reintroduction of the Australian bustard (Ardeotis australis).
+The program launched in the 1960s to study, breed and reintroduce the fallen Australian bustard populations.
+Serendip Sanctuary was used to recreate the bustard's natural lek mating system in captivity.
+In lek mating systems, male bustards defend small clustered areas that female bustards visit for the purpose of mating.
 In such systems, males are confined together at specific sites for display, where females visit to select their mating partner.
 Researchers at Serendip Sanctuary recreated the lek mating system in captivity by constructing an enclosure that allowed female bustards to enter and select a male mating partner, but separated the males from direct contact.